Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Disadvantages of dry diamond cutting

-• high dust content of the workplace and adjacent premises; the use of vacuum cleaners reduces dust, but does not completely eliminate it
+• high dust content of the workplace and adjacent premises; The use of vacuum cleaners reduces dust, but does not get rid of it completely

-• the impossibility of working with the maximum degree of load and productivity due to the rapid heating of the diamond segment, which leads to a decrease in its resource intensity and rapid failure;
+• inability to work with maximum load and productivity due to the rapid heating of the diamond segment, which leads to a decrease in its resource intensity and rapid failure;

-• limiting the cutting depth to 60 mm (for concrete) and 85 mm (for brick);
+• limitation of cutting depth to 60 mm (for concrete) and 85 mm (for brick);

-• impossibility quick removal construction debris from under the cutting body, which increases the duration of the cutting process, increases the level of noise and vibration;
+• impossibility quick removal construction waste from under the cutting body, which increases the duration of the cutting process, increases the level of noise and vibration;

-In this way, wet cutting is the preferred method, although its use is associated with additional efforts to organize work, namely, you need to take care of the supply and removal of water.
-However, if it is a sufficient amount of work, then the additional effort to supply water is not as burdensome compared to the costs of the dry cutting method.
-In other words, it is easier to take care of the supply and removal of water than to cut at the cost of great effort and time.
+Thus, wet cutting is the preferred method, although its use is associated with additional efforts to organize work, namely, you need to take care of the supply and removal of water.
+However, if we are talking about a sufficient amount of work, then the additional effort to supply water is not so burdensome in comparison with the costs of the dry cutting method.
+In other words, it is easier to take care of the supply and removal of water than to carry out cutting at the cost of great effort and time.

-Generally wet method diamond cutting is more preferable, therefore it is always used where large amounts of work, high depth and accuracy of the diamond cut are required.
+Generally wet method diamond cutting is more preferable, therefore it is always used where large volumes of work, high depth and precision of diamond cutting are required.

-Dry diamond cutting makes practical sense when manual work, which do not require the highest level precision and deep cutting.
-Or according to an exceptional principle: if it is simply impossible to provide sufficient water supply.
+Dry diamond cutting makes practical sense when manual work, which do not require the highest level precision and deep cuts.
+Or on an exceptional basis: if it is simply impossible to ensure sufficient water supply.

 Return